Azure/azure-docs-sdk-dotnet/api/overview/azure/mixedreality.remoterendering-readme-pre.md

 ---
 title: Azure Remote Rendering client library for .NET
-keywords: Azure, dotnet, SDK, API, Azure.MixedReality.RemoteRendering,
+keywords: Azure, dotnet, SDK, API, Azure.MixedReality.RemoteRendering, mixedreality
 author: maggiepint
 ms.author: magpint
-ms.date: 02/11/2021
+ms.date: 02/16/2021
 ms.topic: article
 ms.prod: azure
 ms.technology: azure
 ms.devlang: dotnet
-ms.service:
+ms.service: mixedreality
 ---

-# Azure Remote Rendering client library for .NET - Version 1.0.0-beta.1
+# Azure Remote Rendering client library for .NET - Version 1.0.0-beta.2

 Azure Remote Rendering (ARR) is a service that enables you to render high-quality, interactive 3D content in the cloud and stream it in real time to devices, such as the HoloLens 2.